Immediate Employment Opportunities

 Senior Investigator

-The New York State Commission on Ethics and Lobbying in Government (“Commission”) seeks experienced investigators to join its Investigations and Enforcement Division in New York City.
+The New York State Commission on Ethics and Lobbying in Government (“Commission”) seeks experienced investigators to join its Investigations and Enforcement Division.
 Responsibilities will include investigating allegations of violations of the State's ethics and lobbying laws, gathering evidence, interviewing witnesses, preparing and delivering subpoenas, preparing investigation reports, testifying in court and at administrative hearings, maintaining an investigations database, and working with other law enforcement agencies.
 The position requires travel throughout New York state as necessary to conduct meetings, investigations, and audits.

 Minimum Requirements: